RaviTambade/SDM/UserStory.md

  <p><b>As an online customer, I need to search for products, so that I can find the ones I want to buy.</b> </p>
  Accptance criteria:
-    1.Search for a product by name or category
+    Search for a product by name or category
-    2.View products by category
+    View products by category
-    3.View images and details for each product
+    View images and details for each product
-    4.Add to cart from the detail or search pages
+    Add to cart from the detail or search pages

 It is important to clearly number each acceptance criteria.
 This makes it easier to reference during refinement, demos, and acceptance testing.